-You can cancel your American Home Shield home warranty at any time.
+Yes, you can cancel your AHS plan at any time.
 The company will refund your contract fees if you cancel within the first 30 days of coverage.
 If you cancel after that, the provider will refund you a prorated amount for the remaining duration of your coverage term.

 You can make a service request as early as 30 days after you sign up for your warranty.
-If you purchased coverage during a home sale, your home warranty coverage starts on closing day.
+If you purchased coverage during a home sale, your coverage starts on closing day.

-American Home Shield does not cover septic tanks.
-However, American Home Shield offers first-year customers non-renewable coverage of the sewage ejector pump for septic systems, according to its sample contract, which includes mainline stoppages that can be cleared without excavation.
+AHS plans do not cover septic tanks.
+However, they offer first-year customers non-renewable coverage of the sewage ejector pump for septic systems, which includes mainline stoppages that can be cleared without excavation.
 The septic tank will be pumped once during the contract coverage term if the stoppage is due to backed up septic.
 Exclusions apply.

-Yes, American Home Shield covers electrical under itse Systems Plan.
-With this plan, American Home Shield will pay $1,000–$1,500 per covered item.
-Additional covered home systems include:
+Yes, American Home Shield includes electrical coverage under its Systems Plan.
+With this plan, the company will pay $1,000–$1,500 per covered item.

-Under its Systems Plan, American Home Shield will offer a repair or replacement for your furnace.
+Under the Systems Plan, AHS will offer a repair or replacement for your furnace.
 It’s up to the company to decide whether to repair, replace, or reimburse customers for any of the systems that are explicitly written into the plan.
-The company is not liable to match the brand, dimensions, or color of the broken furnace.

-American Home Shield is worth it if you’re a homeowner who wants to protect your major home systems and appliances.
-AHS has generous coverage limits and competitively priced home warranty plans, so you could save hundreds of dollars by buying a home warranty.
-It’s also the oldest and largest home warranty company so it has plenty of experience with handling even the trickiest home repairs.
+A home warranty with American Home Shield is definitely worth it if you’re a homeowner who wants to protect your major home systems and appliances.
+AHS has generous coverage limits and competitively priced plans, so you could save hundreds of dollars by buying a home warranty instead of paying for repairs and replacements out of pocket.

-House Method gives American Home Shield 4.75 out of 5 stars.
+House Method gives American Home Shield 4.28 out of 5 stars.
 Since AHS founded the home warranty industry, we think the company knows what it’s doing.
-We also appreciate the responsiveness its customer service has shown on the BBB and other review sites by actively responding to American Home Shield complaints.
-What’s more: you can’t beat the huge coverage limits AHS has on its services and the ability to customize your own coverage.
+We also appreciate the responsiveness its customer service has shown on the Better Business Bureau (BBB) and other review sites by actively responding to complaints.
+What’s more: you can’t beat the generous coverage caps AHS has on its services and the ability to customize your own coverage.